DreamingInBinary/Swiftjective-C/_posts/2020-6-10-The-Big-Update.md

 {% include lazyLoadImage.html image="../assets/images/chartIpad.png" %}

-> Also recall that charting on the iPad and iPhone are different.
-It also charted #1 on the iPhone in several countries (U.S. included) but the landscape screenshot of the iPad looked nicer ✨.
+{% include prettyBlockquote.html text="Also recall that charting on the iPad and iPhone are different.
+It also charted #1 on the iPhone in several countries (U.S. included) but the landscape screenshot of the iPad looked nicer ✨." %}

 I've long wondered what kind of numbers I'd need to chart #1 in Finance, and I seemingly got my answer around mid-afternoon on May 25th.
 It was just a bit short of a 1,000 downloads.
 Though, the next day I saw almost half of those numbers at 500 and change and still remained atop the list.
 By the third day I bumped down, oscillating between #3-#7 at 300ish downloads.